TreeCaps: Tree-Based Capsule Networks for Source Code Processing: Tree-based Capsule Networks

+To combine the capsules in layer $l$ into layer $l+1$, the key is to define a set of transformation matrices.
+Each matrix is multiplied with each of the capsule in layer $l$ (~\citet{sabour2017dynamic}).
+In this way, the matrices will be learned as parameters through the end-to-end learning process so the capsules in layer $l$ will be combined through matrices into the capsules in layer $l+1$.
 Since the number of capsules in the PVC is dynamic, a global transformation matrix cannot be defined in practice with variable dimensions.
-The solution for this problem is to defined a shared transformation matrix $\mathbf{W_{s}}\in \mathbb{R}^{N_{pvc}\times D_{pvc} \times D_{sc}}$ across the child capsules, where $N_{pvc}$ is the number of capsules in the PVC layer \citep{zhao2018investigating}, $D_{sc}$ is the dimension of the capsules in the SC layer, and use the dynamic routing algorithm to route the capsules (as summarized in Algo.\ref{algo:dynamic_routing}).
+The solution for this problem is to defined a shared transformation matrix $\mathbf{W_{s}}\in \mathbb{R}^{N_{pvc}\times D_{pvc} \times D_{sc}}$ across the child capsules, where $N_{pvc}$ is the number of capsules in the PVC layer \citep{zhao2018investigating}, $D_{sc}$ is the dimension of the capsules in the SC layer, and a dynamic algorithm routes the capsules (as summarized in Algo.\ref{algo:dynamic_routing}).

-For each capsule $i$ in the PVC layer (layer $l$ in Algo.\ref{algo:dynamic_routing}), and for each capsule $j$ in the SC layer (layer $l+1$ in Algo.\ref{algo:dynamic_routing}), we multiply the output of the PVC layer $\mathbf{u}_i$ by the \textit{shared} transformation matrix $\mathbf{W}_{s}$ to produce the prediction vectors $\mathbf{\hat{u}}_{j|i} = \mathbf{W}_{s}\mathbf{u}_i$.
-The "prediction vectors" are responsible to predict the strength of each capsule in the PVC layer, then a weighted sum over all "prediction vectors" $\mathbf{\hat{u}}_{j|i}$ will produce the capsule $j$ in the SC layer.
+In Algo.\ref{algo:dynamic_routing}, for each capsule $i$ in the $l$-th PVC layer and each capsule $j$ in the $l+1$-th SC layer, we multiply the output of the PVC layer $\mathbf{u}_i$ by the \textit{shared} transformation matrix $\mathbf{W}_{s}$ to produce the prediction vectors $\mathbf{\hat{u}}_{j|i} = \mathbf{W}_{s}\mathbf{u}_i$.
+The ``prediction vectors'' are responsible for predicting the strength of each capsule in the PVC layer, then a weighted sum over all ``prediction vectors'' $\mathbf{\hat{u}}_{j|i}$ will produce the capsule $j$ in the SC layer.
 The trainable shared transformation matrix learns the part-whole relationships between the primary capsules and secondary capsules, while effectively transforms $\mathbf{u}_i$'s into the same dimensionality as $\mathbf{v}_j$ where each $\mathbf{v}_j$ denotes the capsule output of the SC layer.
-The coupling coefficients $\beta_{ij}$ between capsule $i$ and all the capsules in the SC layer sum to 1 and are determined by a "routing softmax" whose initial logits $\alpha_{ij}$ are the log prior probabilities that capsule $i$ in PVC layer should be coupled to capsule $j$ in the SC layer.
+The coupling coefficients $\beta_{ij}$ between capsule $i$ and all the capsules in the SC layer sum to 1 and are determined by a ``routing softmax'' whose initial logits $\alpha_{ij}$ are the log prior probabilities that capsule $i$ in PVC layer should be coupled to capsule $j$ in the SC layer.
 Then we use $r$ iterations to refine $\beta_{ij}$ based on the agreements between the prediction vectors $\mathbf{\hat{u}}_{j|i}$ and the secondary capsule outputs $\mathbf{v}_j$ where $\mathbf{v}_j = squash(\sum_{i}^{}\beta_{ij}\mathbf{\hat{u}}_{j|i})$.